tobi9709/mypaper/README.md

 # mypaper
-A paper on my results on a certain topic.
+A paper written by myself on my results on a certain topic.

 ## Abstract
 Useful contribution to this field !